michelepatella/mmeletricarservice.it/README.md

 **⚡ Vercel**
 _Deploys frontend and serverless functions._

+- Edge middleware for bot requests and dynamic SEO previews
 - Preview deployments for all branches and pull requests
 - Versioned deployments with easy rollback
 - Static content and serverless functions caching at the edge